JacksonKuo/blog/_posts/2025-2-7-app-defense-part-5.markdown

 # Custom Rate Limit using Redis
 Build a custom rate limit for a Spring Boot endpoint with a focus on simplicity, efficiency, and speed.

-These types of fine-grained application rate limits are often needed because WAFs can only block request above a certain rate.
-For example AWS WAF, used to only rate limit at a minimal of 100 requests per window (1/2/5/10 minutes).[^1] Now AWS WAF can rate limit on 10 requests per window, but even that for certain situations is still not granular enough.[^2]
+These types of fine-grained application rate limits are often needed because WAFs can only block requests above a certain rate.
+For example AWS WAF, used to only rate limit at a minimum of 100 requests per window (1/2/5/10 minutes).[^1] Now AWS WAF can rate limit on 10 requests per window, but even that for certain situations is still not granular enough.[^2]

 There's a number of different options for implementation rate limits.
 Options like Bucket4J and Resilience4J are primarily run in-memory and require additional code to integrate with redis.
 And while in-memory is faster, I want the rate limit to be distributed in the future potentially.
 I settled on using Redis + Redisson.